alishhhhhhh/jr-frontend-assignment/README.md

 1. Fork this GitHub repository [Assignment Repo](https://github.com/internsathi/jr-frontend-assignment) to your own GitHub account.
 2. Commit your code regularly and push the changes to your forked repository.
-3. Do not create pull request just submit your forked repository.
+3. Do not create a pull request just submit your forked repository.
 4. Provide a DOCS.md file with instructions on how to set up and run your application.
-5. Once you have completed the assignment, share the repository URL along with live deployed url of your project with us via the [submission form](https://forms.gle/FV9tXPPNmsTsPqrZ8)
+5. Once you have completed the assignment, share the repository URL along with the live deployed URL of your project with us via the [submission form](https://forms.gle/FV9tXPPNmsTsPqrZ8)

-- Submission Deadline: Monday July 3, 2023, 10:00 AM
+- Submission Deadline: Monday, July 3, 2023, 10:00 AM

 Note: The assignment is intentionally challenging, and you are not expected to complete all the bonus tasks.
 Focus on delivering high-quality code and meeting the core requirements first.

 Check out the discussion section of this repo to ask any related queries or doubts.
-You can also mail us to `contact@internsathi.com`
 Good luck with your assignment!
 If you have any questions, feel free to ask for clarification.